LongeCity . Advocacy & Research for Unlimited Lifespans

 Trans Time is currently storing patients, but (despite what their website says) is not currently seeking new Members or Patients.

 There are various ways by which organization size could be measured, but for the purposes of this section size is represented by the number of Members in the organization, the number of patients currently being stored in liquid nitrogen and the number of full-time paid staff in the organization.
-The figures below are for September 2015, and are based on the statements of the organization in question.
+The figures below are for mid-September 2016, and are based on the statements of the organization in question.

 Alcor and CI member numbers are not directly comparable because the word "Member" has different meanings for the two organizations.
 Membership in CI provides the privilege of obtaining cryopreservation services: pet, DNA or human cryopreservation.
 Many join CI only to store DNA or pets or to support CI, including some Alcor Members.
 Some Alcor Members have even made arrangements to use CI as a "back-up".
 Alcor does not allow its Members to have Alcor as a "back-up".
 Prior to April, 2012, all Alcor Members had made arrangements (ie, funding and contracts in place) for human cryopreservation and SST, but in April 2012 the Associate Alcor Member program was introduced.
 Associate Alcor Members do not have any cryopreservation arrangements with Alcor.